 All photos: Diana Limongi

 Diana Limongi-Gabriele is a Latina New Yorker with proud Ecuadorian roots, married to a Frenchman.
-She is mommy to Enzo, a French/Hispanic/European/American (one day trilingual) 23 month old boy.
-Diana lives in Queens, NY and works full time.
-She works hard juggling a full-time job, motherhood, family, grad school and most recently, her blog, LadydeeLG, where she writes about issues she is passionate about: motherhood, teaching her son Spanish, Latino issues, good quality food and women’s rights.
+She works hard juggling a full-time job, motherhood, family, her blog, LadydeeLG and her podcast.
+She writes about issues she is passionate about motherhood, teaching her children Spanish, Latino issues, good quality food and women’s rights.
 You can also follow her on Twitter: @dianalimongi or on Facebook.